 Recently, I have been hearing more and more that master therapists view therapy as a conversational craft.
 Bill Doherty mentioned it in a talk he gave in November of 2016, and Elliott Connie also emphasizes this point.
 I invited AnnaLynn to discuss this topic, because she is a master therapist and teacher.
 She has the admirable ability to observe "large" abstract concepts and explain them in detail.
 Here is our chat, followed by a summary of our conversation:

-AnnaLynn is this month's guest expert in the Refreshed Therapist Network.
+AnnaLynn is a guest expert in the Refreshed Therapist Network.
 The network is a community where therapists can learn and develop together.
 Learn more here.

 What is your take on this idea of therapy as a linguistic skill, or the balance between art and science in the field?